prasxanth/exercism-track-downloader/README.md

 + [Exercim's CLI](https://exercism.org/docs/using/solving-exercises/working-locally) application must be installed as it used to retrieve the exercises.

-+ Exercises must be /unlocked/ to be /downloaded/.
++ Exercises must be *unlocked* to be *downloaded*.
 Locked exercises cannot be downloaded.

 + All data is retrieved directly from website on each run so an internet connection is required.